ovh/docs/pages/platform/kubernetes-k8s/installing-trivy/guide.en-gb.md

 default     replicaset-hello-world-deployment-559d658ffb-hello-world   ovhplatform/hello   latest   Trivy     13m   5          9      18       2     0
 </code></pre>

-Thanks to the Kubernetes operator, it's possible to integrate trivy into your CI/CD pipeline to check cluster vulnerabilities and misconfiguration issues.
+Thanks to the Kubernetes operator, it's possible to integrate Trivy into your CI/CD pipeline to check cluster vulnerabilities and misconfiguration issues.
 It allows you to automate the way to access reports, export the metrics from the vulnerability reports into a Prometheus, add dashboards into Grafana, set up alerting...

 ## Go further